The inspection report for Lynch Lane, Weymouth was published on 6th April 2018

 East Boro’s Domiciliary Care Service

-was classified as GOOD in all areas.
+was classified as GOOD in all areas. for both Lynch Lane and Faulkner House.

 The reports can be downloaded below: